o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ---
 linkTitle: Create a Custom Shape Tool in Python
 title: Create a Custom Shape Tool in Python for Open 3D Engine
-description: Learn to create a custom shape tool in C++ to extend Open 3D Engine (O3DE).
+description: Learn to create a custom shape tool in Python to extend Open 3D Engine (O3DE).
 weight: 300
 toc: true
 ---

-In this tutorial, you'll create a custom tool, **Shape Example**, in C++ that extends **Open 3D Engine (O3DE) Editor **.
+In this tutorial, you'll create a custom tool, **Shape Example**, in Python that extends **Open 3D Engine (O3DE) Editor** .
 The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
 You'll learn how to use the `PythonToolGem` template and practice Python development with O3DE's Tools UI API and other O3DE APIs.

 This tutorial is based off of the **PyShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
-You can reference the ShapeExample Gem sample as you follow along this tutorial.
+You can reference the PyShapeExample Gem sample as you follow along this tutorial.

 By the end of this tutorial, you'll be able to create your own tools that extends O3DE Editor.

 ## Create a tool with the `PythonToolGem` template

-The `CppToolGem` template contains a basic Python framework to create a dockable widget in O3DE Editor.
+The `PythonToolGem` template contains a basic Python framework to create a dockable widget in O3DE Editor.

 1. Create a Gem using the **O3DE CLI (`o3de`)** script in `<engine>/scripts`.
 Specify the name `PyShapeExample` by using the `--gem-name` option and the template `PythonToolGem` by using the `--template-name` option.
 By default, this creates the Gem directory in `<user>/.o3de/Gems` -- or you can specify a location by using the `--gem-path` option.
 Depending on the location, this automatically registers the Gem to either the `.o3de` registry, engine, or project.